 Gudvangen has an interesting history.
 For over a century already, cruise ships sailing from Europe have arrived here.
 Local farmers helped to transport tourists using horse-drawn carriages, from the fjord, up the steep Stallheimskleiva road (yes!
 That hairpin-y road!) to Stalheim Hotel.

 Approximately 120 people live in this small village here, lucky them!
 We really couldn’t have asked for better weather this afternoon.
-My gf & I kept gasping at how beautiful and dramatic the scenery was here.
-It was difficult to peel ourselves away, even though we needed to grab food at the restaurant before the fjord cruise.
+My friends & I kept gasping at how beautiful and dramatic the scenery was here.
+It was difficult to peel ourselves away, even though we had to grab food at the restaurant before taking the fjord cruise.